 Category Archives: Web Standards

 UPDATE: The syntax has already been improved to favour IE9 loading WOFF instead of EOT, thanks to some sleuthing by the CSS Ninja.
 UPDATE 2: The syntax now uses a ? instead of a # because local IE requests choked on the #.
-Ethan Dunham of Font Squirrel and Fontspring fame has just released the definitive […]
+Ethan Dunham of Font Squirrel and Fontspring fame has just released the definitive @font-face syntax. […]

 IE9 officially supports the new WOFF format for embedding webfonts.
 And there was much rejoicing.
 But, the question that’s been nagging away at me has been: how do we as web developers account for IE’s legacy EOT format while giving preferential treatment to the emerging WOFF standard?
 The short answer is: keep using Paul Irish’s […]

 As of a couple of minutes ago, this site has relegated the venerable sIFR to the dustbin of history, opting instead for the bright future of true custom fonts using the @font-face CSS declaration that has been around since 1998.
 Why it took so long for custom web fonts to become an in-browser reality is […]

 Opera has released the beginnings of a terrific (and free) web standards curriculum.
 This should be a good resource for designers to educate their clients!